JWLBOYCE/Personal-Financial-Analysis/README.md

 ## Demo Mode

 The project ships with a small set of safe example data in the `demo/` folder.
-Set `DEMO_MODE=true` in the `.env` file to run the application using the demo CSV and database.
-If `demo/demo_finance.db` is missing the application will create it automatically from `demo/demo_finance.sql`.
+Set `DEMO_MODE=true` in the `.env` file to start in demo mode or toggle it at runtime from the **View → Toggle Demo Mode** menu option.
+When enabled the application uses the demo CSV and database.
+If `demo/demo_finance.db` is missing it will be created automatically from `demo/demo_finance.sql`.

 ## Installation